 Matthew DeLong (RUF-I at George Mason University)

 Although Matthew was unaware of it, God had carefully prepared him for ministry to international college students throughout his life.
 A native of Kentucky, Matthew studied music education at Murray State University in western Kentucky.
 Matthew studied abroad for a semester in Germany.
 There, he experienced the challenges of pursuing an education in a distant country with a different culture.
 In the summer of 2001, Matthew worked as a summer counselor at Marannook, a Bible training center and Christian camp in Alabama.
 After completing his degree in 2002, Matthew became a full-time staff member at Marannook, where he worked for the next five years.
 He particularly enjoyed mentoring younger staff and teaching Bible study skills to the college-age counselors who worked at the camp during the summer.
 Matthew left Marannook to pursue his M. Div. at Westminster Seminary in California.
 While at seminary, he met his wife, Sherrene, who was pursuing her M.A. in theological studies.
 Matthew received his degree in 2010.
 He then began a presbytery internship at Covenant Presbyterian Church in Auburn, Alabama.
 Matthew’s pastor at Covenant encouraged him to consider becoming a RUF-International minister.
 While preparing to start RUF-International at Auburn University, he realized that his semester abroad, years working with college-age students, and other cross-cultural experiences prepared him for this ministry.
 Matthew launched a new RUF-International chapter at Auburn University in 2014, where he has served for the past four years.
-Matthew and Sherrene have one son, Isaac (2016), whose adoption from India will be finalized in 2018.
+Matthew and Sherrene have one son, Isaac (2016), whose adoption from India was finalized in 2018.
 Matthew enjoys reading, hiking, and playing sports.
 He and Sherrene look forward to welcoming the nations at George Mason University.

 RUF-I at George Mason University